History of David Muir in Timeline

 In March 2016, David Muir released a year-long report on the heroin crisis in America, winning a CINE Golden Eagle Award for his reporting.

-On January 25, 2017, David Muir interviewed then President Donald Trump in the White House, which was Trump's first interview as president.
+On January 25, 2017, David Muir interviewed then President Donald Trump in the White House, five days after his inauguration.
+It was Trump's first interview as president.

-May 6, 2020: Interviewed President Trump on COVID Pandemic
+May 6, 2020: Interviewed President Trump about COVID

 On May 6, 2020, David Muir interviewed President Donald Trump about the COVID Pandemic.